pichim/PES_Board/docs/markdown/ws4.md

 4. Test and tune control parameters
 5. Optional: Use the ``LineFollower`` driver class

-Detailed instructions and examples are provided in the [Line Follower](line_follower.md) document.
+Detailed instructions and examples are provided in the [Tutorial Line Follower](line_follower.md) document.

 ## Summary